BananaAccounting/Switzerland/ImportApps/bexio_import_transactions_xlsx/README.md

 - Reposition the accounts within the table
 - Complete the accounts data:
   * Set the account correct currency.
-  * Set the account group and Bclass.
+  * Set the account group and check the Bclass.

 ## Vat Table